Douglas Kennedy (actor)

-Douglas Richards Kennedy (September 14, 1915 – August 10, 1973) was an American supporting actor originally from New York City who appeared in more than 190 films between 1935 and 1973.
+Douglas Richards Kennedy (September 14, 1915 – August 10, 1973) was an American actor who appeared in more than 190 films from 1935 to 1973.

 Early years

 Kennedy was the son of Mr. and Mrs. Dion W. Kennedy.
-He attended Deerfield Academy in Deerfield, Massachusetts, and afterwards graduated from Amherst College in Amherst, Massachusetts.
 He served in the U. S. Army from 1940 to 1945.

 Career

 Kennedy was a character player and occasional leading man in Hollywood.
 Making his debut in 1935, he played a significant number of supporting roles and was able to secure contract-player status, first at Paramount Pictures and later at Warner Brothers.

 His acting career was interrupted by World War II service as a major in the Signal Corps with the Office of Strategic Services and Army Intelligence.
-After that, he returned to films and played character roles, often western villains or territorial marshals, as well as isolated leads in low-budget pictures.
+After the military, he returned to films and played character roles, often western villains or territorial marshals, as well as isolated leads in low-budget pictures.

-Kennedy had a starring role in the syndicated series Steve Donovan, Western Marshal, with Eddy Waller as his sidekick, Rusty Lee.
-He was also one of the policemen who vanishes in the science fiction classic, Invaders from Mars.
+Kennedy had a starring role in the series Steve Donovan, Western Marshal, with Eddy Waller as his sidekick Rusty Lee.
+He was also one of the policemen who vanishes in the science fiction classic Invaders from Mars.

-He played the gunfighter William P. Longley in a 1954 episode of the syndicated television series Stories of the Century, starring and narrated by Jim Davis.
+He played the gunfighter William P. Longley in a 1954 episode of the series Stories of the Century, starring and narrated by Jim Davis.

-In the 1957 (season one) Perry Mason episode 'The Case of the Moth-Eaten Mink' he played the part of Det.
-Sgt.
-Jaffrey, eventually revealed as the murderer.
+In the 1957 (season one) Perry Mason episode 'The Case of the Moth-Eaten Mink' he played the part of Detective Sergeant Jaffrey, eventually revealed as the murderer.